PaulKaifler/dockup/README.md

       - VOLUMES
    4. Create tar ball with repo content and copy to target
    5. Create tar ball for each volume (with original name) and copy to target
-6. Send job done EMail
+6. Send job done email